Ali-Abdullah-1921/DL-project/README.md

 Through an iterative development process, the project evolved from standard VQA baselines to an advanced Agentic AI system.
 The final "V2" architecture utilizes **Qwen2-VL** (for Naive Dynamic Resolution) paired with an agentic ReAct-style loop, **Oracle GeoTools**, and **Recurrent Visual Attention Masking (RVAM)** using Gaussian blurs to physically ground the model's spatial logic.

+## Breakthrough Results
+The V2 Architecture effectively eliminates the "step degradation" bottleneck typically seen in spatial reasoning.
+By mathematically isolating the VLM's logic and using RVAM to tether attention, the GeoAgent achieved massive performance gains over the baseline:
+* **2-Hop Accuracy:** 89.5% (Baseline: 57.0%)
+* **3-Hop Accuracy:** 83.0% (Baseline: 59.5%)
+* **4-Hop Accuracy:** 84.5% (Baseline: 53.0%)

 ## Methodology & Notebook Progression
 The included Jupyter Notebook (`deep-learning-project-baseline.ipynb`) contains the complete research progression: